uforia/MatterBot/README.md

 ## Status

-Initial release.
-Code is probably still buggy, but at least it's in a 'works for me' state ;-)
+Code probably has bugs, but at least it's in a 'works for me' state ;-)

 ## Contents